shoeheng/dbmle/dbmle-pkg/README.md

 ```

-Replace `"auxiliary"` with "`approx`" to use the fast MLEapproximation, which will return the output
+Replace `"auxiliary"` with "`approx`" to use the fast MLE approximation, which will return the output

 ```
 Standard Statistics